 What You Need

 Pencil or marker

-Drill and proper size bit (to make new holes, if necessary)
+Drill and proper size bit (for new holes)

-4. I know this is an extra step, but it is so worth the effort and time.
-Buy one knob and pull for a test install at home.
-If, after a day or two, you are pleased with the look and fit, purchase the remaining knobs and pulls.
+3. This is an extra step but it is so worth the time and effort.
+Buy one knob and pull to test at home.
+If you are pleased with the look and fit purchase the remaining knobs and pulls.
 This will save you from returning a kitchen full of hardware if you are not satisfied.
-I speak from experience!

-You will need to fill old, exposed holes with wood filler.
-Allow the filler to dry thoroughly.
+5. If you can't find the same size fill the existing exposed holes with wood filler.
+Allow it to dry thoroughly.
 Touch up visible filled holes with matching paint or stain.